coalition-of-invisible-colleges/ao-react/API.md

 ### AoCardHud

 The card's H.U.D.
 (Heads-Up Display) is a container component that displays an informational overlay for the card, made up of a number of other smaller components.
-The card's HUD is the part of the card that is an overlay about the current card, not its contents (main content and subcards).
+The card's HUD is the part of the card that is an overlay about the current card, not its contents.

 **Props:**